fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Commands to check the PI WEB API
 --------------------------------

-Open the PI Web API URL and drill drown into Data Archive and into Asset Framework to verify the proper configuration on the PI-Server side, also in terms of granted permissions.
+Open the PI Web API URL and drill drown into the Data Archive and the Asset Framework hierarchies to verify the proper configuration on the PI-Server side.
+Also confirm that the correct permissions have be granted to access these hierarchies.

 **Data Archive drill down**